 - Check – make sure you have enough stock to create or build the finished product

-- Transfer and Build – record that the item has been built which will update your stock levels
+- Transfer and Build – a record that the item has been built which will update your stock levels

 What you can include on your BOM record